JermellB/restagraph/README.md

 Returns 201 CREATED if it succeeded.

-The UID must be unique for each resource-type.
+The UID must actually be unique for each resource-type.
 That is, if you define a `routers` resource and a `switches` resource, no two routers can have the same UID, but a router and a switch can.
 Bear this in mind when designing your schema.

 ### Retrieve a resource